pbxqdown/gnome-shell-extension-transparent-window/README.md

 # gnome-shell-extension-transparent-window
 ## Summary
+The extension will change the opacity of window through simple mouse/keyboard operation.

+## Usage
-The extension will change the opacity of window by hovering over the window, hold Alt key(or customized modifier key) and scroll.
+Move mouse cursor into the window you want to change, hover over the window, hold Alt key(or customized modifier key) and scroll to make the window transparent.

 ## Environment
 Tested on Ubuntu 18.04 Gnome 3.28.